 RSS has multi-object spectroscopy (MOS) capability.
 Slits are laser-cut on carbon-fibre masks in Cape Town.
-The instrument can hold 30 MOS masks in a magazine at any given time, and the rest of the fabricated masks also reside at the telescope.
+The instrument can hold 30 MOS masks in a magazine at any given time.
+The rest of the fabricated masks also reside at the telescope.

-The masks are manufactured following user specifications through a java-based RSS Slit-Mask Tool (RSMT), as well as a Python-based tool especially useful for optimising slit selections from large catalogs.
-These tools are fully functional and are downloadable from the SALT proposal tools web pages:
+The masks are manufactured following user specifications through a java-based RSS Slit-Mask Tool (RSMT), or a Python-based tool (PySlitmask) especially useful for optimising slit selections from large catalogs.
+These tools are downloadable from the SALT proposal tools web pages: